 Plan a Toronto trip for every kind of foodie with this itinerary for two days and one night.

 You’re going to need your stretchy pants for this one!
 Dig into culinary experiences for every taste and graze on boundless options from sunrise to way past sundown.
 This city’s kitchens are renowned for their global influences and extraordinary cooking talent.
-Use the map to help you plan your own itinerary or follow our curated guide below.
+Use the map to help you plan your own itinerary, or follow our curated guide below.

 The “Taste the World” Tour will get you the best overview of this eclectic, funky neighbourhood’s culinary offerings through multiple stops at stores and restaurants and, of course, samples at each stop!

-Or do your own thing and wander through the streets picking up an empanada here or a taco there or how about some Rasta Pasta?
+Or do your own thing and wander through the streets picking up an empanada here or a taco there, or how about some Rasta Pasta?

 Just a couple of blocks from Kensington is the famed Art Gallery of Ontario.
 Stroll off your morning’s food samples by viewing the art collection that ranges from cutting-edge contemporary to European masterpieces.

-When your appetite is ready again, head to the award-winning AGO Bistro for a special meal in a special space, designed by Toronto-born starchitect Frank Gehry.
+When your appetite is ready again, head to the award-winning AGO Bistro for a special meal in a special space designed by Toronto-born starchitect Frank Gehry.